innerspacetrainings/Application-Endless-Faller/README.md

 - Clone this repository.
 - Develop as you would do in a normal project.
 - Do not use copyright/third party libraries.
-- Upload this project to a public or private repository in your account and invite [Vitaly Popuzin](https://github.com/popuz) to it.
+- Upload this project to a public or private repository in your account and invite [Philipp Ottensamer](philipp.ottensamer@innerspace.eu) to it.

 ## Delivery